scala/scala-lang/blog/_posts/2018-06-04-scalac-profiling.md

 title: "Speeding Up Compilation Time with scalac-profiling"
 ---

+**Notice (2024)** Since this blog post was published, a documentation site for scalac-profiling was created at https://scalacenter.github.io/scalac-profiling/ .
+Some of the details in this post may now be out of date, but much of the information is still relevant.

+### Introduction (2018)

 In this blog article, I’d like to introduce you to a new tool that we’ve developed at the Scala Center called scalac-profiling, which aims to help you better understand what is slowing down compilation in your project.